AntoCuc/GpxSplitter/README.md

 grew.
 The eTrex Legend has a limit of 125 waypoints per route file so I needed to start "splitting" Gpx files too long to be imported.
-That is when development of GPX Splitter started.
+That is when development of GpxSplitter started.

 Release Notes
 -------------